DataDog/documentation/content/en/security_platform/application_security/troubleshooting.md

 - Rack

-**Note:** Rack can be manually added or automatically added via Rails or Sinatra integration.
+**Note:** Rack can be manually added or automatically added with the Rails or Sinatra integration.
 If manually added, the tracer middleware must appear before the security middleware in the Rack stack.

 {{< /programming-lang >}}
 {{< /programming-lang-wrapper >}}